 - Operating expenses

-There is no need to apply for EIDL forgiveness.
-Remember, EIDL loans cannot for forgiven.
-EIDL grants are automatically forgiven, provided you use the funds on approved expenses.
+There is no need to apply for EIDL loan forgiveness.
+Remember, EIDL loans cannot be forgiven and EIDL grants are automatically forgiven, provided you use the funds on approved expenses.

 EIDL Loan Repayment Terms

 EIDL loans come with a 3.75% fixed interest rate for businesses and a 2.75% fixed interest rate for private nonprofits.
 The maximum term length for COVID EIDL loans is 30 years.

 One of the main advantages of EIDL loans is their long deferment period, during which you don’t have to make any payments.
 As we touched on earlier, loans have a 30-month deferment window from the date of the note.